segmentio/terraform-provider-segment/docs/data-sources/destination_metadata.md

 <a id="nestedatt--actions--fields"></a>
 ### Nested Schema for `actions.fields`

-Optional:

-- `placeholder` (String) An example value displayed but not saved.

 Read-Only:

 - `allow_null` (Boolean) Whether this field allows null values.
+- `choices` (String) A list of machine-readable value/label pairs to populate a static dropdown.
+- `default_value` (String) A default value that is saved the first time an action is created.
 - `description` (String) A human-readable description of this value.
 You can use Markdown.
 - `dynamic` (Boolean) Whether this field should execute a dynamic request to fetch choices to populate a dropdown.
 When true, `choices` is ignored.
 - `field_key` (String) A unique machine-readable key for the field.
 Should ideally match the expected key in the action's API request.
 - `id` (String) The primary key of the field.
 - `label` (String) A human-readable label for this value.
 - `multiple` (Boolean) Whether a user can provide multiples of this field.
+- `placeholder` (String) An example value displayed but not saved.
 - `required` (Boolean) Whether this field is required.
 - `sort_order` (Number) The order this particular field is (used in the UI for displaying the fields in a specified order).
 - `type` (String) The data type for this value.